Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Discussion

-In the soft X-ray bands (\textit{Swift} XRT and \textit{AstroSat} SXT), Phase~3 shows the softest spectrum, consistent with the lowest inner disk temperature and largest radius.
-However, the \textit{AstroSat} LAXPC data show that Phase~3 appears hardest when viewed above $\sim$10\,keV, precisely because the corona is hottest at this phase.
-This energy-dependent reversal of spectral hardness can be understood in terms of the relative contributions of thermal disk emission and Comptonized continuum \citep{done2007xrb}: at soft X-ray energies, the thermal disk dominates and the spectrum softens as $T_{\rm in}$ decreases, while at hard X-ray energies, the hotter corona produces a harder Comptonized spectrum.
+In the soft X-ray bands (\textit{Swift} XRT and \textit{AstroSat} SXT), Phase~3 shows the softest spectrum, consistent with a substantially expanded disk.
+The \textit{AstroSat} LAXPC data show, however, that Phase~3 is not the hardest above $\sim$10\,keV; the hardest hard-band spectrum is that of the low-intensity Phase~1, consistent with its flattest photon index ($\Gamma \sim 1.8$; Table~\ref{tab:astrosat_params}).
+This energy dependence is consistent with the relative contributions of thermal disk emission and Comptonized continuum \citep{done2007xrb}: at soft X-ray energies the thermal disk dominates, while at hard X-ray energies the Comptonized continuum carries the bulk of the flux.